 Phone: + 46 8 519 541 30

-Nineteen partner institutions from 10 European countries, including the Swedish Museum of Natural History (NRM), form SYNTHESYS.
-They offer coordinated access to their natural history collections, analytical facilities and libraries, including qualified support from in-house researchers and curators.
+Eighteen partner institutions from 12 European countries, including the Swedish Museum of Natural History (NRM), form SYNTHESYS, offer coordinated access to their vast natural history collections, state-of-the art analytical facilities and libraries, and qualified support from in-house researchers and curators.

-SYNTHESYS was initiated by CETAF and is funded by the European Community's Research Infrastructure Activity under the FP7 “Capacities" scheme.
-It runs over four years until 2013 and is coordinated by The Natural History Museum in London.
+SYNTHESYS was initiated by CETAF and is funded by the European Union’s Research Seven Framework Program (Infrastructure Activity).
+The project is coordinated by The Natural History Museum in London.
 Please visit SYNTHESYS main web page for more information (see link above).

 NRM provides access to its extensive and scientifically important biological, paleontological and geological collections and state of the art facilities.
 Grants are typically for short visits of ca 3 weeks.